Basistiy/AI-Voice-Mode-On-Apple-Watch-Over-FaceTime/README.md

 Start the script: python3 imp.py

 Call your mac using your the iCloud address of the new user you created.
 End the call immediately after connection.
 Your Mac should call back immediately.
 Take the call.
-In 10 seconds AI assistant will start speaking and you can start interacting with it.
+AI assistant will start speaking and you can start interacting with it.